 Jason Forsyth, Tom Martin, Deborah Young-Corbett, Ed Dorsa, “Feasibility of Intelligent Monitoring of Construction Workers for Carbon Monoxide Poisoning”, IEEE Trans. on Automation Science and Engineering, Volume 9, Issue 3, pp. 505-515, July 2012 (16% acceptance rate) (2012 Best Paper Award) link

 J. Forsyth, T.L.
 Martin, D. Young-Corbett, E. Dorsa; “Feasibility Study of a Wearable Carbon Monoxide Warning System for Construction Workers,” 2011 IEEE International Conference on Pervasive Computing and Communications (PerCom), Seattle, WA, March 21-25 2011, pp.28-36 (11% of 156 accepted as long papers) link

-Jason Forsyth, Tom Martin, Darrell Bowman, “Feasibility of GPS-based Warning System for Roadside Workers”, International Conference on Connected Vehicles and Expo, November 3-7, 2014, Vienna, Austria (Accepted for publication, 33% acceptance rate). link
+Jason Forsyth, Tom Martin, Darrell Bowman, “Feasibility of GPS-based Warning System for Roadside Workers”, International Conference on Connected Vehicles and Expo, November 3-7, 2014, Vienna, Austria (33% acceptance rate). link